albnavarro/mobbu/README.md

-### Development environment for testing mobbu animation library
+### Development environment for testing mobbu animation and component library

 Simple and fast enviroment based on esBuild